komrad36/KORAL/README.md

     KORAL koral(scale_factor, scale_levels);
     koral.go(image, width, height, KFAST_threshold);

-where scale_factor is the factor by which each scale leve is reduced from the previous, scale_levels is the total number of such scale levels used, image is a pointer to uint8_t (grayscale) image data, and KFAST_threshold
+where scale_factor is the factor by which each scale level is reduced from the previous, scale_levels is the total number of such scale levels used, image is a pointer to uint8_t (grayscale) image data, and KFAST_threshold